bloxstreet/support/staff information/store jobs.md

 **Step 4:** Wish the customer to have a great day.

+## Staff Tasks
+{:.text-red-300}

+### Cleaning
+{:.text-blue-000}
+{: .no_toc }

+Spills will randomly appear around the store.
+Customers have been leaving litter, and it's up to you to ensure our store is appealing and welcoming for new visitors.

+**Step 1:** Grab a mop from the staff room or storage room.
+Simply walk up to the mop giver, hold "E" (or touch on Mobile), and you'll be given a mop.

+**Step 2:** Walk up to a spill with your mop equipped.
+Hold "E" or hold the button on Mobile, and then you'll start cleaning.

+**Step 3:** You will be frozen in place for 20 seconds while you clean.
+Afterwards, you'll be given one point and the spill will disappear.

+### Restocking
+{:.text-blue-000}
+{: .no_toc }

+Items around the store will randomly go out of stock.
+It will be your job to ensure that all items have been restocked so guests can enjoy their experiences.

+**Step 1:** Find an empty product that needs to be restocked.

+**Step 2:** Grab a box from the staff room.
+The storage room can be found near the Vision Center.

+**Step 3:** Go back to the empty product.

+**Step 4:** Click or touch the empty product notification.
+Your box should be unequipped.

+**Step 5:** The item will automatically restock once you click the shelf.

 ### Supervision
 {:.text-blue-000}
+{: .no_toc }

 Supervision is the process where Store Director+ oversee the store to ensure all operations are smooth.